THE

 otherwise adequate warning; or

-(iii) the failure of the seller to provide an adequate warning to the
+(iii) the failure of the seller to provide an

-consumer where the same had been provided by the manufacturer and he could do
+adequate warning to the consumer where the same had been provided by the

-no more; and
+manufacturer and he could do no more; and

-use” means a use or handling of a product that the product manufacturer should
+(m) “reasonably anticipated use” means a use or handling of a product that the product manufacturer should reasonably expect of an ordinary person in the same or similar circumstances.

-3. Act not in derogation of any other law.– The provisions of this
+derogation of any other law.– The provisions of this Act shall

-other law for the time being in force.
+the time being in force.

 Part II

-4. Liability for defective products.– (1) The manufacturer of a product shall be
+4. Liability for defective products.–

-liable to a consumer for damages proximately caused by a characteristic of the
+manufacturer of a product shall be liable to a consumer for damages proximately

-product that renders the product defective when such damage arose from a
+caused by a characteristic of the product that renders the product defective

-reasonably anticipated use of the product by a consumer.
+when such damage arose from a reasonably anticipated use of the product by a

 (2) A product shall be defective only if–